Become an Inclusive Employers Member today

 The colours – the colours represent the various experiences and needs (mental illness, developmental disability, invisible disabilities, physical disabilities and sensory disabilities) in the disabled community.

 There are many ways to celebrate Disability Pride Month in the workplace.
-Here are a few of our suggestions to get you started for Disability Pride Month 2022:
+Here are a few of our suggestions to get you started:

 Involve the disabled community in the planning